 At once, I can find genuinely hydrating and cooling sensations, which make my skin more awake.
-The product has gel-like consistency that is effortlessly sleek onto the surface and plumps skin texture, delivering a moist, gleaming finish.
-This is obviously suitable for dry skin type.
+The product has a gel-like consistency that is effortlessly sleek onto the surface and plumps skin texture, delivering a moist, gleaming finish.
+This is obviously suitable for dry skin types.
 Otherwise, my skin often switches to the shiny, oily mode during the summertime, the product may eventually aggravate the sheen, oil production and congestion.
-Thus, I’d like to apply translucent powder on top to keep the oil breaking through.
+Thus, I’d like to apply translucent powder on top to keep the oil from breaking through.

-The tinted moisturizer tends to impart sheer to medium coverage, naturally blurring dark spots, discoloration and some minor pimples.
+The tinted moisturizer tends to impart sheer to medium coverage, naturally blurring dark spots, discolouration and some minor pimples.
 I think the coverage is pretty damn good.
 To deal with peskier imperfections, like blistering blemishes or whopping acne scars, dab on a little concealer.
 But, I will not make a fuss about it, I just crave a natural, breathable canvas as much as possible.

 Compared to my IOPE – Air Cushion Matte Longwear I bought earlier, the BareMineral Complexion Rescue Tinted Moisturizer gives better coverage and moisturization.

-Speaking of the product’s moisturizing property, I tried applying it right after my toner and serum a couple of times.
+Speaking of the product’s moisturizing properties, I tried applying it right after my toner and serum a couple of times.
 Toner, serum and next, moisturizing cream have been ingrained in my skincare routine prior to putting any makeup on though.
 I wanted to test how well it was able to keep my skin hydrated all day long, in place of my moisturizing cream.
 Meanwhile, I had been suffering from severe dry flakes, scaliness and redness for more than 6 months.

 Well, the product sure made skin hold onto moisture, yet not very long for the whole day.
 It lasted for 6 to 7 hours.
-Afterward, my complexion started getting dehydrated and cracking, mostly around my chin.
+Afterwards, my complexion started getting dehydrated and cracking, mostly around my chin.
 It even pronounced some fine lines on my forehead and under my eyes.
 Additionally, its coverage also came off little by little and caused subtle streaks or patches, but it was not sliding badly.

 I’d highly recommend the tinted moisturizer to normal/combination, sensitive and indeed, dry skin types.
 If you are plagued by very dry, scaly skin as I used to be back then, you should follow all of your skincare steps beforehand to ensure that your skin can stay hydrated throughout the day.
 Furthermore, good thing is that it does not contain irritants, typically fragrances, alcohol derivatives and chemical sunscreen actives.
 Therefore, it’s less likely to upset your delicate skin.